It had to happen.

 I managed to get my hands on the filter burr set called 151F.
 While being a lot cheaper than a comparable SSP burr set (I only paid around $80), I have not been overly impressed by the quality during my limited testing period.
 This might change with even more use and seasoning, but as it stands the cups are not better than what you’d get from brew-focused flat burr grinders such as the Fellow Ode or Eureka Filtro.

 If I had to choose between the 83 mm Mazzer 151F burrs and the 64 mm SSP Multipurpose burrs, I would also choose the latter.

 However, if the DF83 lives up to just a little bit of the success of its younger sibling, I’m pretty sure we’ll see more new SSP geometries dedicated to this grinder.
 And maybe some other options as well.
 I have heard great things about an 83 mm burr from Mazzer called 151G, but believe that it’s been discontinued.

 I have only tested them briefly, but they offer a bit more clarity than the original DF64 burrs at the pour over range.

 The espresso also tasted sweet and balanced from it.

 I would say that they are a pretty good set of all-around burrs that don’t excel in any particular arena.

 Should you get a DF83?

 If you already have a DF64 and are happy with the performance, I doubt you will get a significant (if any) upgrade in the cup.
 Especially not if you already have installed low-fines burrs, such as the ones from SSP.

-Also, there’s the price point to consider.
-Aftermarket 83 mm burrs will be much more expensive than the corresponding 64 mm burrs.
-The DF83 is selling for an early bird price of $699 at MiiCoffee vs. $440 for the DF64.
+The DF83 sells for an early bird price of $699 at MiiCoffee vs. $440 for the DF64.